jlangch/venice/doc/readme/shell-scripts.md

 ### A bare Venice Shebang script

-This shebang demo implicitly downloads the Venice interpreter from the Maven repo.
+This shebang demo implicitly downloads the Venice library from the Maven repo when the script is started and the Venice library is not yet available in the install dir.

 **Example: shebang-demo.venice**